peterhinch/micropython-tft-gui/README.md

 # Developer Notes

 The ugui module is large by Pyboard standards.
 This presents no problem if frozen, but if you wish to modify it, freezing is cumbersome.
-Compiling it on the Pyboard is likely to result in memory errors.
+Compiling it on the Pyboard will result in memory errors.
 The solution is to cross-compile, replacing ugui.py with ugui.mpy on the target.
 Alternatively you may opt to split the module into two.